Libertree/libertree/INSTALLATION.md

 To expose the frontend to the Internet, a proxying web server, such as nginx or Apache, is recommended.
-Under `/opt/libertree/frontend-rb/config/` you can find an example configuration files for an nginx setup (`libertree.nginx.example`) and an Apache vhost definition (`libertree.apache.example`).
+Under `/opt/libertree/frontend-ramaze/config/` you can find an example configuration files for an nginx setup (`libertree.nginx.example`) and an Apache vhost definition (`libertree.apache.example`).
+For nginx, copy the configuration file to `/etc/nginx/sites-available/libertree.conf`, adjust it if necessary, and link it to `/etc/nginx/sites-enabled/libertree.conf` when you are ready to deploy it.

+The frontend also requires configuration.
+Edit the files in `/opt/libertree/frontend-ramaze/config/`.

 ## Connecting the backend to an XMPP server